Designated Ground Zeros|指定原爆点

 7×7 in.

-In 2015, the United States Strategic Air Command (SAC) declassified the Atomic Weapons Requirements Study for 1959, the most comprehensive records of Cold War nuclear targets ever made public.
-Over 800 pages, this document lists the coordinates of 3,400 Designated Ground Zeros in urban-industrial areas and more than 1,100 airfields within the Soviet Union, China, and Eastern Europe.
+The Atomic Weapons Requirements Study for 1959, produced by the United States Strategic Air Command (SAC) in 1956 and published by the National Security Archive at George Washington University in 2015, is the most comprehensive record of Cold War nuclear targets ever declassified.
+Spanning over 800 pages, this document lists the coordinates of more than 4,500 nuclear targets across the Soviet Union, China, and Eastern Europe.